“Focus on just one new habit every two weeks. Master this routine first. When one habit is established, look at the next improvement you can work on.“

 Two powerful habits

-It is not only the food on your table that is in desperate need of improvements.
-Let’s also pay attention to the way you eat your food.
+It's not only the food on your table that might be in need of improvement.
+Let’s also pay attention to how you eat.

 - Chew more – Research shows that slim people chew up to 45 times per bite.